 Kitepower develops innovative airborne wind energy (AWE) systems as a cost-efficient alternative for conventional wind turbines.
 With this technology, Kitepower hopes to revolutionise the off- and microgrid market, where energy generation via diesel is still ubiquitous.
 The product under development is the Falcon, a 100kW kite which is relatively easy to install and transport.

-With their groundbreaking automated manufacturing method, NEFFA makes it possible to produce apparel, footwear and fashion accessories locally and fully in 3D out of biofabricated materials such as mycelium or algae, which involves zero waste as opposed to 2D methods.
-With this, the start-up offers a full solution for the current value chains in fashion, which are notoriously unsustainable.
+With their groundbreaking automated manufacturing method, New Fashion Factory (NEFFA, f.k.a.
+MycoTEX) enables fashion brands to produce their products locally and fully in 3D, using biofabricated materials.
+With this, the start-up offers a comprehensive solution for the current value chains in fashion, which are notoriously unsustainable.

 Rechtstreex realises a transparent and local food chain by making products from the local food chain as accessible as possible for consumers willing to make conscious decisions in their purchasing of groceries.
 On the Rechtstreex platform, customers can order seasonal products directly with over 100 farmers and producers in the Rotterdam area.